vilt23/aws-bootcamp-cruddur-2023/journal/week3.md

 #### To make the app more secure I need to protect the API endpoints by passing along the access token.

-First I implemented the header in the backend file [homepage.js]()
+First I implemented the header in the frontend page file [homepage.js](https://github.com/vilt23/aws-bootcamp-cruddur-2023/blob/main/frontend-react-js/src/pages/HomeFeedPage.js) to pass the access.

 ![homepage.js](assets/week3/Week%203%20-%20Pass%20token%20from%20FrontEnd%20HomeFeedPageJS.png)

+Then I implemented the librairy [cognito_jwt_token.py](https://github.com/vilt23/aws-bootcamp-cruddur-2023/blob/main/backend-flask/lib/cognito_jwt_token.py) in the lib directory of the backend.
+And insert Flask-AWSCognito in the [requirements.txt](https://github.com/vilt23/aws-bootcamp-cruddur-2023/blob/main/backend-flask/requirements.txt) file to next be install in the environment.

-Then in the the file [app.py] I redefined the home section and the corse and the cognito jwt token of the backend
+Then in the the file [app.py](https://github.com/vilt23/aws-bootcamp-cruddur-2023/blob/main/backend-flask/app.py) I imported AWSCognitoAuthentication from Flask-AWSCognito and the necessary function from the newly defined lib cognito_jwt_token.py.
+Next I modified the home section, the corse and the cognito jwt token of the backend

 ![home section](assets/week3/Week%203%20-%20backend%20home%20section%20AppJS.png)